GTPB/ARANGS16/docs/2016-05-09/README.md

 course, how will we work together, how to provide feedback?

 We will explore the [course repository](https://github.com/rvosa/arangs2016) on the web and explain how it works.
-We will then work our way through the first [Worksheet](https://github.com/rvosa/arangs2016/blob/master/docs/2016-05-09/github/Worksheet.md)
+We will then work our way through some  [assignments](https://github.com/rvosa/arangs2016/blob/master/docs/2016-05-09/github/Worksheet.md)

-### Session 2: A simple pipeline.
+### Session 2: Setting up a simple pipeline.

 We will look at a [pipeline](https://github.com/rvosa/arangs2016/blob/master/bin/pipeline.sh) in shell